 The Company's compensation program is comprised of base salary, annual incentive compensation, equity-based awards and benefit plans.
-The Compensation Committee reviews each component of compensation (other than the benefit plans which is standard for its Canadian employees) for each executive officer and makes compensation recommendations to the board.
-In evaluating each executive officer, the Compensation Committee considers among other things, the recommendations of the CEO.
+The CGNC Committee reviews each component of compensation (other than the benefit plans which is standard for its Canadian employees) for each executive officer and makes compensation recommendations to the board.
+In evaluating each executive officer, the CGNC Committee considers among other things, the recommendations of the CEO.
 The board reviews the recommendations and has complete discretion over the final amount and composition of each executive officer's compensation.

 - Base Salary.
 The primary element of the Company's compensation program is base salary.
 The Company's view is that a competitive base salary is a necessary element for attracting and retaining qualified executive officers.
 The amount of base salary payable to an executive officer is determined primarily by the level of responsibility and the importance of the position to the Company, and the range of salaries offered by comparable companies in a similar stage of development within the mining industry.
-Base salaries are reviewed annually by the Compensation Committee and recommendations are put forth to the board.
-To preserve cash, no salary increases were approved for any NEO in 2018, 2019 or 2020. - Annual Incentive Compensation.
+Base salaries are reviewed annually by the CGNC Committee and recommendations are put forth to the board. - Annual Incentive Compensation.
 An annual incentive is a discretionary short-term variable element of compensation that may reward an individual for corporate and/or individual performance.
-The CEO presents recommendations to the Compensation Committee with respect to bonuses (if any) to be awarded to the executive officers (including himself) and to the other employees of the Company (if any).
-The Compensation Committee evaluates this utilizing the overall subjective assessment process described above, as opposed to any specific formula.
-The Compensation Committee then makes a determination of the bonuses, if any, to be awarded in respect of the past year and recommends such determination to the board.
-To preserve cash, no cash bonuses were approved for any NEO in 2018, 2019 or 2020.
+The CEO presents recommendations to the CGNC Committee with respect to bonuses (if any) to be awarded to the executive officers (including himself) and to the other employees of the Company (if any).
+The CGNC Committee evaluates this utilizing the overall objective assessment process described above.
+The CGNC Committee then makes a determination of the bonuses, if any, to be awarded in respect of the past year and recommends such determination to the board.